team-toast/foundrydao.com/md-src/terms.md

 - This constitutes an agreement between you and the Decentralized Autonomous Organization Advancement Institute ("DAOAI").

+- You understand and consent to DAOAI tracking anonymized data about your interactions with the sale interface.

 - You agree that you are an adult capable of making your own decisions, evaluating your own risks and engaging with others for mutual benefit.

 - You understand that Foundry and/or FRY are extremely experimental and could enter into several failure modes.